wikimedia/KafkaSSE/README.md

 ## Testing

 ### On host
-Mocha tests require a running 0.9+ Kafka broker at `localhost:9092` with `delete.topic.enable=true`.  `test/utils/kafka_fixture.sh` will prepare topics in Kafka for tests.  `npm test` will download, install, and run a Kafka broker.
+Mocha tests require a running 0.11+ Kafka broker at `localhost:9092` with `delete.topic.enable=true`.  `test/utils/kafka_fixture.sh` will prepare topics in Kafka for tests.  `npm test` will download, install, and run a Kafka broker.
 If you already have one running locally, then `npm run test-local` will be easier to run.
-You may set the `KAFKA_TOPICS_CMD` and the `KAFKA_CONSOLE_PRODUCER_CMD` environment variables if you would like to override the commands used in`kafka_fixtue.sh`.
+You may set the `KAFKA_TOPICS_CMD` and the `KAFKA_CONSOLE_PRODUCER_CMD` environment variables if you would like to override the commands used in `kafka_fixture.sh`.

 ### With Docker
 Testing with docker requires docker-engine >- 1.12.4 and docker-compose >= 1.9.0.